-Project management is a challenging task.
+Project management can be a challenging task.
 You frequently have to overcome many obstacles, and most of the time things don't go as you planned.
 And most of the problems that arise in a project are communication issues.

 Well, communication can be challenging.
 Especially when your team must face the challenge of virtual communication.
 Hence, to organise tasks and reach your clear goal, you must tackle the communication challenge with your team members.